Ulflander/lyonesse/README.md

 - `target`: `'scss'` or `'js'`, default `'js'` - Specifies compilation target when using `fromFile` and `fromString` functions
 - `namespace`: default `null`
 - `closure`: default `false` - For JS only, enclose result in a closure (nested namespaces only)
-- `solve`: default `true` - Solve or not the variables inside the jessy file
+- `solve`: default `true` - Solve or not the variables inside the lyonesse file

 ## Run tests